ClaireLee22/Predicting-Bike-Sharing-Patterns/README.md

 Neural Network Project [Udacity Deep Learning Nanodegree]

 ## Project Overview
+### Project Description
 Build a neural network from scratch and use it to predict daily bike rental ridership.

-## Project Overview
-### Project Description
-Evaluate 10 supervised learning algorithms that are currently available in scikit-learn on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.

 ### Project Procedure
 - Explore the data